7 computer and information technology jobs worth considering and the degrees to help get them

 Salary: As of May 2023, these professionals earned between $69,210 and $182,370, with a median wage of $120,360, according to BLS.

-University of Phoenix degree option: UOPX offers a Bachelor of Science in Cybersecurity and a Master’s of Science in Cybersecurity degrees.
+University of Phoenix degree option: UOPX offers a bachelor's in cybersecurity degree online and an online cybersecurity masters

 6. Software developer

 Overview: Alternatively, software developers work with the intangible pieces of computers and tech.
 They help test and develop new software and may often work side by side with hardware developers.
 Software developers need to understand different types of coding languages, as well as know how to troubleshoot problems from the front and back end.
-Software developer roles are projected to increase by 25% from 2022 and 2032, according to BLS.
+Software developer roles are projected to increase by 17%

 7. Database analyst